Ri7Sh/Ri7Sh.github.io/_pages/about.md

   - /about.html
 ---

-I'm Rigvita Sharma, Junior Year B.E.(Hons.)
+I'm Rigvita Sharma, Final Year B.E.(Hons.)
 Computer Science student at Birla Institute of Technology and Science, Pilani(BITS Pilani).

-Through my coursework and projects, I have learned various aspects of computer science.
-My course and personnal projects gave me an opportunity to apply them in different fields with real life utility ranging from seismology to neuroscience to arts.
-I have also volunteered for teaching computer skills to villagers.
+I love exploring new things through my coursework and projects.
+This has helped me to learn various aspects of computer science, giving me opportunity to touch different fields with my code ranging from seismology to neuroscience to arts.

-Currently, I am serving as the Chair for BITS ACMW Chapter for current academic year.
-We mentor girls on campus to have a career in computer science by engaging them in workshops and team projects.
+Other than that, I have also spent my time volunteering in Pilani to teach computer skills to villagers.
+I have also served as the Chair for BITS ACMW Chapter for academic year 2018-19.
+Where I mentored girls on campus to have a career in computer science by engaging them in workshops and team projects.